Home > About Us > Departments > Mathematics

 They enjoyed eating the delicious chocolate cakes after comparing the cakes.

 The Primary 3 students put their estimation and measurement skills to a test.

 With the help of benchmarks, the students estimated the length, mass and volume of items used in their daily lives.
 These include the length of the leg of a chair, the mass of a packet of instant noodles and the volume of water in different containers.

 The students collaborated as a team to verify the accuracy of their estimation as they read off the actual measurement from the measuring tape, weighing scale and measuring cylinder.

 The Primary 3 students embarked on an exciting authentic learning experience which integrated English, Mathematics, Social Studies and Health Education.
 This activity aims to create an authentic learning experience for the students by applying the concept of money in a real-life situation.
 The students collaborated in groups, made responsible decisions and leveraged on ICT for research and group discussions.

-The trail was conducted at Cold Storage, Jelita Shopping Centre.
+The trail was conducted at Cold Storage, Fusionopolis.
 It started with the students discussing about whom they wish to thank in school.
 The students got together to discuss and choose the food items that they wanted to buy with a given budget of $20.